 Don’t let the fear of fixing your own car keep you on the road to the poorhouse.
-There is no reason to pay for something you can do yourself.
+There is no reason to pay for something you can do without a mechanic’s help.

 While modern automobiles are increasingly sophisticated, not every repair or maintenance job requires a skilled technician.
 There are plenty of easy tasks that motorists with no mechanical skills can do to avoid hefty auto shop bills.

-Here are eight do-it-yourself projects you can complete from the convenience of your own driveway.
+Here are eight do-it-yourself projects you can complete from the convenience of the driveway.

 1. Changing a cabin air filter

 These devices support air quality in cars, screening out dust and pollen to keep ventilation systems running smoothly.
-You should be able to find the location of your car’s filter with your vehicle owner’s manual.
-It may be under the dashboard, behind the glove box or under the hood.
+You should be able to find the location of the car’s filter with the vehicle owner’s manual.
+The filter may be under the dashboard, behind the glove box or under the hood.

 Lauren Fix, author of “Lauren Fix’s Guide to Loving Your Car,” tells Money Talks News that changing the filter is “super easy.”

 “They’re supposed to be replaced a minimum of once a year, but I recommend every six months,” she says.
 “If the filter is dirty, you are breathing dirty air.”